SkepticMystic/MathMap/Math Map Vault/Set Theory/Cardinality.md

 #set_theory
 # Cardinality
+---
-Now that we understand that sets are collections of elements, it might make sense to define some notion of the "size" of a set. **Cardinality** refers to the number of items contained in a set.
+Now that we understand that sets are collections of elements, it might make sense to define some notion of the "size" of a set. **Cardinality** refers to the number of elements in a set.

 Examples: